0xadri/notes-js/__interview_qs_front-end.md

 Use:

-1. Dev tools to run a Core Web Vitals analysis to understand where the perception of slow comes from - i.e. with Lighthouse (built-in with Google Chrome Dev Tools) or CatchPoint
+1. Dev tools to run a `Core Web Vitals` analysis to understand where the perception of slow comes from - i.e. with Lighthouse (built-in with Google Chrome Dev Tools) or CatchPoint

-2. Real User Monitoring (RUM) tools such as Sentry for gathering real-world user data is essential.
+2. `Real User Monitoring` (RUM) tools such as `Sentry` for gathering real-world user data is essential - production monitoring

-3. Chrome Performance Insights (Chrome Dev Tool)
+3. `Chrome Performance Insights` (Chrome Dev Tool)

-4. Performance Tab (Chrome Dev Tool)
+4. `Performance Tab` in Chrome Dev Tools

 https://github.com/GoogleChrome/lighthouse